arceushui/CZ4045-NLP-Deep-Learning/README.md

 # Python Version
 * Python 3.7

+# Results directory
+The training and validation training results are saved in ./FNNresults as default.
+The weights of the models are saved in ./model as default.
+It only contains the result of Question 1.

 # Installation Guide
 Make sure you have the libraries below installed in your machine.